ssec/polar2grid/doc/source/utilscripts.rst

 ===============

-The following are scripts that can be used to aid in the the creation of customized |project| products.
+The following are scripts that can be used to aid in the creation of customized |project| products.
 All utility scripts are stored in the bin directory:

 .. ifconfig:: is_geo2grid